-- 1.1 Great and Little Kimble-cum-Marsh Parish Council is preparing a Neighbourhood Plan for the Parish, whose area was designated as the Plan area by the local planning authority, Wycombe District Council, on 13 November 2017 (see Plan A below).
-The Plan is being prepared in accordance with the Neighbourhood Planning (General) Regulations of 2012 (as amended). - 1.2 The Parish and Neighbourhood Plan area is centred on the main settlements of Great Kimble (incorporating Smokey Row) and Little Kimble (incorporating Clanking).
+- 1.1 Great and Little Kimble-cum-Marsh Parish Council has prepared a Neighbourhood Plan for the Parish, whose area was designated as the Plan area by the local planning authority, Wycombe District Council, on 13 November 2017 (see Plan A below).
+The Plan has been prepared in accordance with the Neighbourhood Planning (General) Regulations of 2012 (as amended). - 1.2 The Parish and Neighbourhood Plan area is centred on the main settlements of Great Kimble (incorporating Smokey Row) and Little Kimble (incorporating Clanking).
 Marsh and Kimblewick are also hamlets within the Parish.
 The town of Princes Risborough lies to the south west, and the Parishes and villages/hamlets of Longwick-cum-Ilmer to the west, Dinton-with-Ford and Upton to the north west, Stone with Bishopstone and Hartwell to the north, Stoke Mandeville to the north east and Ellesborough to the east.
 The Parish is on the northern edge of the Wycombe District adjoining the Aylesbury Vale District. - 1.3 The purpose of the Neighbourhood Plan is to set out a series of planning policies that will assist and guide the determination of planning applications in the Parish in the period to 2033.
-The Plan will form part of the Local Development Plan for the Parish, alongside the new Wycombe District Local Plan 2013-2033, which will be adopted shortly and the remaining policies of the Wycombe District Delivery and Site Allocations Plan adopted in 2013.
+The Plan will form part of the development plan for the Parish, alongside the new Wycombe District Local Plan 2013-2033 and the remaining policies of the Wycombe District Delivery and Site Allocations Plan adopted in 2013.